About Tiromoana Bush

 - include coastal broadleaved, mixed podocarp-broadleaved and black beech forests

-- be a place where people visit to enjoy the restored natural environment.
+- be a place where people visit for recreation and to appreciate the restored natural environment.

-Many people are helping to restore Tiromoana Bush.
+Many people are helping to restore Tiromoana Bush so it will be a treasured conservation area for future generations.
 This includes landfill staff, scientists, contractors and university and school students.

-A key idea is to balance active planting with natural succession.
-Plant and animal pest control will also help these natural processes.
+A key approach to the restoration of Tiromoana Bush is to balance this active restoration with natural succession.
+This is a process where the structure of an ecosystem evolves over time.
+Strategically located plantings are used to help speed up these natural processes.
+Plant and animal pest control is also giving these natural processes a helping hand.
 But the idea is to give nature time to sort out its own ecosystem.

 Tiromoana Bush was opened to the public for the first time in 2006.
 The walkway was upgraded in 2017.
 Anyone can now walk through the bush along a four kilometre track down to the coast and back.